bk/wmk/readme.md

   actions by name (i.e. keys in the `autoload` dict) rather than as function references, which in turn makes it possible to specify them in the frontmatter directly rather than having to do it via a shortcode.
-(For more on `PRE-` and `POSTPROCESS`, see the "Site and page variables" section).
+(For more on `PRE-` and `POSTPROCESS`, see the "Site, page and nav variables" section).

 - `assets`: Assets for an asset pipeline.
 The only default handling of assets involves compiling SCSS/Sass files in the subdirectory `scss`.
 They will be compiled to CSS which is placed in the target directory `htdocs/css`.
 Other assets handling can be configured via settings in the configuration file, e.g.
   `assets_commands` and `assets_fingerprinting`.
-This will be described in more detail in the "Site and page variables" section.
+This will be described in more detail in the "Site, page and nav variables" section.
 Also take note of the `fingerprint` template filter, described in the "Template filters" section.

 - `static`: Static files.
 Everything in here will be rsynced directoy over to